velvia/links/rust.md

     - If you haven't already, `cargo install flamegraph` (recommend at least v0.1.13)
     - `sudo flamegraph target/release/bench-aba573ea464f3f67` (replace bench-aba* with the name of your bench executable)
     - `open -a Safari flamegraph.svg`
+    - NOTE: you need to turn on `debug = true` in release profile for symbols
 * [Rust Profiling with DTrace and FlameGraphs on OSX](http://carol-nichols.com/2017/04/20/rust-profiling-with-dtrace-on-osx/) - probably the best bet (besides Instruments), can handle any native executable too
     - From `@blaagh`: though the predicate should be `"/pid == $target/"` rather than using execname.
     - [DTrace Guide](http://dtrace.org/guide/chp-profile.html) is probably pretty useful here